Who Do We Help?

 - School Truancy

-- Rebelliousness of child within the family including disrespect, defiance, disobedience of household rules and parental authority
+- The level of rebellion of a child within the family including disrespect, defiance, disobedience of household rules and parental authority

 - Children who have been subject to neglect and abuse